Sydney Distance Education High School: Woolloomooloo

 The Sydney Distance Education High School learning hub is held in the school library on Wednesdays from 10:30 am – 2:30 pm and Fridays 9:00 am – 2:30 pm during the school term.

 Subjects

 Students complete generic compulsory high school subjects in Stages 4–5 as well as a compulsory student wellbeing course.
 In Stage 5 students also complete two elective courses from a list of general high school electives as well as industrial technology subjects.
 In Stage 6 students complete one English subject and up to 12 units of other general HSC subjects and/or one of the Vocational education and Training (VET) courses offered by the school.
 For a full list of subjects see the 2020 Enrolment Application Form for Years 7–12.

-Results

-National Assessment Program – Literacy and Numeracy (NAPLAN)

-NAPLAN is an exam taken by students in years 3, 5, 7 and 9 across Australia to assess education quality.
-The exam is split into five sections: grammar, numeracy, reading, spelling and writing.

-These scores are the average student results of students at Sydney Distance Education High School for the corresponding years.